 We are blessed with a beautiful, growing and wonderful family that loves us.
-We are a blended family with 10 children; and, we currently have 31 grandchildren who call us Papa and Nana!
-Our family members live mostly in the western United States of America (Utah, Nevada, Arizona, and California), but we also have a daughter living in Florida as well as a son and grandson living in Santiago, Chile.
+We are a blended family with 10 children; and, we currently have 32 grandchildren who call us Papa and Nana!
+Our family members live mostly in the western United States of America (Utah, Nevada, Arizona, and California), but we also have a daughter living in Florida.
 Our family is our greatest treasure.
 And, we believe we can be together forever.

 “The family is central to the Creator’s plan for the eternal destiny of His children.”

 The Family: A Proclamation to the World